RobustSleepNet: Transfer learning for automated sleep staging at scale: Experiments and evaluation

 \subsubsection{Model parameters}

-We consider the $5$ AASM sleep stages computed over segments of $L=1800$ points corresponding to 30 seconds sleep epochs at 60Hz.
+We consider the five AASM sleep stages computed over segments of $L=1800$ points corresponding to 30 seconds sleep epochs at 60Hz.
 Similarly to recent works\cite{SeqSleepNet}\cite{guillot2019dreem}, we set the temporal context $T$ to 21 sleep-epochs (630 seconds).
 We set $N_{fft}$ to 128 and $N_{stride}$ to 60.
 We set $F_{red}$ to 32.
-The number of heads to $N_{heads}=4$ and the channel recombination attention to $K_1 = 30$.
+The number of heads to $N_{heads}=4$, and the channel recombination attention to $K_1 = 30$.
 The GRU layer has $H_1 = 64$ hidden units and dropout set to $p_1=0.5$.
 The projection of the output of the GRU is done with $P=50$ parameters.
 The second attention has a context size $K_2 = 25$.
 The sequence encoder has $H_2 = 50$ hidden units.
 We set the dropout $p_2=0.5$.
-With this configuration, RobustSleepNet has 180,343 parameters, which is similar to \cite{guillot2019dreem} and an order of magnitude lower than other recent models \cite{supratak2017deepsleepnet} \cite{SeqSleepNet} \cite{perslev2019utime}.
+With this configuration, RobustSleepNet has 180,343 parameters, which is similar to \cite{guillot2019dreem}, and an order of magnitude lower than other recent models \cite{supratak2017deepsleepnet} \cite{SeqSleepNet} \cite{perslev2019utime} \cite{phan2021xsleepnet}.

 We train RobustSleepNet using backpropagation with the Adam optimizer and a learning rate of 1e-3 for DT and LFS and of 1e-4 for FT, momentum parameters $\beta_1=0.9$ and $\beta_2=0.999$ and a batch size of 32.
-We train the model for a maximum of 100 epochs with early stopping.
-We stop the training when the validation accuracy stops improving for more than 5 epochs.
+We train the model for a maximum of 100 epochs with early stopping when the validation accuracy stops improving for more than five epochs.
 In practice, the stopping criterion was often reached within 20 epochs.
 We use the model with the best validation accuracy to evaluate the model.
-Training RobustSleepNet on 1000 nights takes between 6 and 8 hours on a Nvidia GeForce RTX 2080Ti.
+Training RobustSleepNet on 1000 nights takes between 6 and 8 hours on an Nvidia GeForce RTX 2080Ti.